silverstee1/KunaiGC-Wiki/Test-and-use-the-KunaiGC.md

 **At this moment you know, that the **KunaiGC** is soldered correctly and works as it should.**

 ## Boot directly into Swiss
-Hold the Start-button on startup and you boot directly into Swiss:
+Hold the Start-button on startup and you boot directly into an onboard Swiss-Version without any SD-Card needed:
 <img src="https://github.com/KunaiGC/KunaiGC/blob/main/images/testusingkunai/start_swiss.jpg" width=60% height=60%>

 ## KunaiRecovery